-Through the 2020 CCAP, LA County has committed to working with Metro on a transit program that prioritizes public transit by creating bus priority lanes, improving transit facilities, reducing transit-passenger time, and providing bicycle parking near transit stations.
+Through the 2020 CCAP, the County has committed to working with the Los Angeles County Metropolitan Transportation Authority (Metro) on a transit program that prioritizes public transit by creating bus priority lanes, improving transit facilities, reducing transit-passenger time, and providing bicycle parking near transit stations.
 Future efforts will include exploring programs to offer discounted transit passes, constructing infrastructure to increase bicyclist and pedestrian access to transit stations, and implementing "first mile-last mile" strategies.

-LA County has been supporting Metro as a stakeholder during their development of the Pilot Congestion Pricing Study, the goal of which is to improve traffic congestion along certain roadways.
-A major component of this is providing additional opportunities for and upgrading the public transit system as an alternative to personal vehicular travel.
+The County has been supporting Metro as a stakeholder during its development of the Pilot Congestion Pricing Study, the goal of which is to improve traffic congestion along certain roadways.
+A major component of this effort is providing additional opportunities for and upgrading the public transit system as an alternative to personal vehicular travel.